-The smell of salty hair after a swim in the ocean.
+The smell of salty hair after a swim in the ocean and coconut sunscreen.

-A glass of wine on a summer evening.
+A glass of wine on a warm summer evening.

 Watching your kids eat ice pops, drink little huggies drinks and nom on ice cream, and it reminding you of your glorious summer days of old.